-iii.
-Factor G Derivation.
+67. Factor G Derivation.
 The estimates of Factor G for each waiver year are included in Item J-1.
 The basis of these estimates is as follows:

 Factor G is computed based on the average annual expenditures for nursing home recipients that were extracted from the decision support system (DSS) component of the MMIS for SFY 2020.
-Using the average annual expenditures for nursing home recipients and the market basket forecasts for the next 5 years inflation rate of 3.26% that is based on the average rate for 3 years.
+Using the average annual expenditures for nursing home recipients and the market basket forecasts inflation rate of 3.26% that is based on the average rate for 3 years.
 Factor G was computed for each of the 5 years of the waiver.